 While there is very strong evidence linking a whole-food plant-based diet — heavy on vegetables, fruits, beans, lentils, whole grains, nuts, and seeds, light on animal products and ultraprocessed foods — with better health, as far as I’m aware we don’t currently know the magnitude of the effect.
 For instance, if a person switches at age 20 from a traditional western diet to a whole-food plant-based diet, how much will her life expectancy increase?
 I haven’t come across a good answer.13

-On health grounds alone, the available evidence doesn’t favor a plant-only diet over a plant-predominant diet.14 Ethical and environmental considerations strengthen the case for eating only plants.15 There also is reason to worry about growing antibiotic resistance due to large-scale animal production.16
+On health grounds alone, the available evidence doesn’t favor a plant-only diet over a plant-predominant diet.14 The case for eating only plants is strengthened by ethical considerations, climate concerns, and growing antibiotic resistance due to large-scale animal production.15

 A generation or even a decade ago, eating a diet of mostly or only minimally-processed plants in the United States likely meant a lot of blah meals.
 Happily, that’s no longer true.
-There are hundreds of tasty, healthy plant-only dishes you can make — here, here, and here, for example — and some, though not enough, that you can buy.
+There are hundreds of tasty, healthy plant-only dishes you can make or buy.16

 Here are a few short reads, podcasts, and videos on how to eat well: